Internet Explorer 11

 IE Mode, a feature of Microsoft Edge, enables Edge to display web pages using Internet Explorer 11's Trident layout engine and other core components.
 Through IE Mode, the underlying technology of Internet Explorer 11 partially exists on Windows that do not support Internet Explorer as a proper application, such as Windows 11 and later versions that derive from the Windows 11 codebase.
-Microsoft has announced support for IE Mode through at least 2029, with a one-year advance notice prior to retiring this variant of IE11.
+Microsoft has announced support for IE Mode through at least 2029, with a one-year advance notice before retiring this variant of IE11.

-Internet Explorer 11 is already retired and out of support (i.e. most often the desktop browser was disabled and Edge took its place), for e.g. Home and Pro (with some paid ESU exception to 2028), with some exceptions such as for the Windows 10 China Government Edition, and the Internet Explorer mode in Microsoft Edge remains, so in that sense the core of IE 11 (its rendering engine) remains supported.
-Windows 10 IoT Enterprise LTSC 2021 (for specialized devices – for example, those that control medical equipment or automated teller machines) has end of support on January 13, 2032, and with it support for Internet Explorer 11 fully ends (if not sooner in 2029 as explained above).
+Internet Explorer 11 is retired and out of support.
+On most editions, such as Home and Pro, the desktop browser has been disabled and replaced by Microsoft Edge (with paid ESU exceptions until 2028).
+Some editions are exceptions, notably the Windows 10 China Government Edition.
+However, IE mode in Microsoft Edge remains, meaning IE 11's rendering engine will be supported through at least 2029 and retired only after a year's notice.
+The last edition with IE 11 support is Windows 10 IoT Enterprise LTSC 2021 (for specialized devices such as medical equipment controllers and ATMs), supported until January 13, 2032, at which point Internet Explorer 11 support fully ends.